 Bloomberg Barclays US Long Treasury Index measures US dollar-denominated, fixed-rate, nominal debt issued by the US Treasury.
 Treasury bills are excluded by the maturity constraint, but are part of a separate Short Treasury Index.

-Citigroup World Government Bond Index is a market-capitalization-weighted index consisting of government bond markets.
+FTSE World Government Bond Index is a market-capitalization-weighted index consisting of government bond markets.
 Country eligibility is determined based on market capitalization and investability criteria.
 All issues have a remaining maturity of at least one year.

 Credit Suisse Leveraged Loan Index is designed to mirror the investible universe of the United States dollar-denominated leveraged loan market.